JamesLTaylor/QuantSA/Documentation/pages/home/home_projects.md

 The interfaces and utilities used by the excel addin and plugins.
 Also needed for generating Excel code.

-## GenerateXLCode.sln

-This solution/project produces an executable called `GenerateXLCode.exe`.
-This is used in the build steps of `QuantSAExcelAddIn.sln`.

 ## QuantSAExcelAddIn.sln

 Produces the Excel addin.